go-jet/jet/README.md

 ## Versioning

 [SemVer](http://semver.org/) is used for versioning.
-For the versions available, see the [releases](https://github.com/go-jet/jet/releases).
+For the versions available, take a look at the [releases](https://github.com/go-jet/jet/releases).
+For now there is no guarantee that public API will remain backward compatible.
+Please read the release draft to get acquaint with possible
+API build breakable change, and how to fix it.

 ## License